Kong/docs.konghq.com/app/_src/gateway/upgrade/backup-and-restore.md

 {% endnavtab %}
 {% navtab Traditional or hybrid mode - kong config CLI %}

-As a final failsafe for a database-backed deployment, you can also back up the database using the Kong CLI.
+As a final failsafe for a database-backed deployment, you can also back up the database using the kong config CLI.

 {:.important}
 > Never use this method as your primary backup, as it might not accurately represent the final state of your database.